-Keels, the small semi-rigid fins jutting out from either side of the narrow area before the tail, also on mako, may further reduce cross-flow turbulence near the tail and aid in maneuvering.
+Keels, the small semi-rigid fins jutting out from either side of the narrow area before the tail (caudal peduncle), also on makos, may further reduce cross-flow turbulence near the tail and aid in maneuvering.

 The bills of billfish and swordfish may also help cut through water and reduce friction by piercing the water to help ease the flow around the body.

-So it’s clear that fast fish look fast for good reason.
-Their streamlined bodies and high, thin tails help them move with lightning speed.
+So, it’s clear that fast fish look fast for good reason.
+Their streamlined bodies and high, thin tails help them move with lighting speed.
 But more adaptations that we can’t easily see factor strongly into the speed equation.
 Some of these are not found in any species except fast-moving blue-water pelagics.